Hotspot Watch 27 January 2023

 A weekly update describing soil moisture patterns across the country to show where dry to extremely dry conditions are occurring or imminent.
 Regions experiencing significant soil moisture deficits are deemed “hotspots”.
 Persistent hotspot regions have the potential to develop into drought.

-In the North Island, most areas saw relatively light rainfall totals of 5-20 mm during the past week.
-However, locally heavy showers and thunderstorms brought 30-60 mm to parts of Northland, Coromandel Peninsula, Gisborne, Taranaki, and Manawatū-Whanganui.
-This generally resulted in slight soil moisture decreases across the North Island.
-The driest soils across the North Island, when compared to normal for this time of the year, are found in western Northland, western Waikato, and northern Manawatū-Whanganui, while the wettest soils for this time of the year are found in coastal Gisborne and coastal Manawatū-Whanganui.
+In the North Island, the past week (through Thursday night) saw generally light rainfall of 15 mm or less, with areas such as southern Northland, Auckland, the east coast, Manawatū-Whanganui, and Wellington receiving 5 mm or less.
+Isolated pockets of rainfall greater than 30 mm were observed in the Coromandel and western Bay of Plenty, western Waikato, and the Central Plateau.
+This resulted in soil moisture decreases across the entire North Island, although soil moisture levels remain normal to above normal for most locations despite the recent dryness.
+The driest soils across the North Island, when compared to normal for this time of the year, are found in southern Manawatū-Whanganui, while the wettest soils for this time of the year are found in eastern Northland, Auckland, the Coromandel Peninsula, western Bay of Plenty, Gisborne, and southern Wairarapa.

 Hotspot Watch: a weekly advisory service for New Zealand media.
 It provides soil moisture and precipitation measurements around the country to help assess whether extremely dry conditions are imminent.